CaryLandholt/tutorial-angularjs-coffeescript-ng-classify/README.md

 $ gulp
 ```

-Now you can make changes to `original/controller.coffee` and with each save see the changes made by [ng-classify](https://github.com/CaryLandholt/ng-classify) in `ng-classified/controller.coffee`.
+Now you can make changes to `src` and with each save see the changes in `dist`.

-`destination/controller.js` contains the final JavaScript compiled code.